-Following consecutive years of underperformance, poor underwriting returns and reduced insurer capacity, Professional Indemnity (PI) premiums have risen in most industries.
+Following consecutive years of underperformance, poor underwriting returns, and reduced insurer capacity, Professional Indemnity (PI) premiums have risen in most industries.
 The Strata and Real Estate markets are no exception, with the former experiencing sizeable increases to PI premiums as a result of landmark building fires such as Melbourne’s Lacrosse Tower (2014) and London’s Grenfell Tower (2017).
-Alongside such events, growing concern around the risks of combustible cladding in general, have placed properties around the world under heightened insurer scrutiny.
+Alongside such events, growing concern around the risks of combustible cladding, in general, has placed properties around the world under heightened insurer scrutiny.

 ATTN: Strata Managers – A Note on Combustible Cladding